The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 • Market corroborated inputs, which may not be directly observable but are based on observable market data.

-These market inputs should be adjusted for the factors that we mentioned prior, such as the condition, location, comparability and traded volume of the assets.
+These market inputs should be adjusted for the factors that we mentioned before, such as the condition, location, comparability and traded volume of the assets.

-Level 4 – Use of Alternative Valuation Techniques
+Level 4 – Use of Alternative Valuation Techniques564

 Where no observable inputs are available, the fourth and final level of the valuation hierarchy applies — and alternative valuation techniques may be used.
-This allows use of unobservable inputs that reflect the assumptions that market participants would use when pricing the assets and liabilities concerned, including risk assumptions.
+This allows use of unobservable inputs that reflect the assumptions that market participants would use when pricing the assets and liabilities concerned.
+This includes risk assumptions.

 Undertaking-specific data may be used, but where there is reasonable available information indicating that other market participants would use different data or there is something particular to the undertaking that is not available to other market participants, the data should be appropriately adjusted.